Obson/MicroSim-GUI/README.md

 # MicroSim

-**MicroSim** is a micro-economic modelling program designed to complement SimX (which is a *macro*-economic modelling system).
-Like SimX, it provides its own graphics, but it will also (eventually) output its results in the form of a CSV file which can be read into a spreadsheet for further analysis.
+**MicroSim** is (or rather will be when it's completed) a micro-economic modelling program designed to complement SimX (which is a *macro*-economic modelling system).
+Like SimX, it provides its own graphics, but it will also (probably) output its results in the form of a CSV file which can be read into a spreadsheet for further analysis.

+### Technicalities ###

+MicroSim has been developed using Qt (5.9) and uses Qt Frameworks throughout.
+The files in this repository include the .pro file so it can easily be cloned as a Qt project in Qt Creator.
+It is being developed, so far, under Mac OSX, but it should be straightforward to recompile it on any platform supported by Qt.

-## Components of a Model and Their Interactions ##
+## Components of a MicroSim Model and Their Interactions ##

-A model contains the following components:
+A MicroSim model contains the following components:

 * Workers
 * Firms